Where Ya At

-"Where Ya At" is a song by American rapper Future featuring Canadian rapper Drake..
+"Where Ya At" is a song by American rapper Future featuring Canadian rapper Drake.
 Produced by Metro Boomin, it was released on July 17, 2015, as the second single from his third studio album, DS2 (2015).

 Chart performance

 "Where Ya At" debuted at number 68 on the US Billboard Hot 100 on August 8, 2015.
 Its chart debut was aided by first-week digital download sales of 37,000.
 It has reached number 28 on the US Billboard Hot 100, becoming Future's first top 30 single as a lead artist.
-The song was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million digital copies in the United States.
+The song was certified quadruple platinum by the Recording Industry Association of America (RIAA) for sales of over four million digital copies in the United States.

 Music video

 The music video for "Where Ya At" was directed by Rick Nyce.
 It was released on Future's Vevo channel on August 20, 2015.